War Crimes in Bucha and Criminals on VKontakte

-In this post, we will outline our data, our methods, and our critical initial findings.
-Using our methods and data, we hope to empower a wider range of researchers, war crimes litigators, and archivists to expose more of those responsible for these crimes.
+In this report, we outline our data, methods, and critical initial findings with the goal of empowering researchers, war crimes litigators, and archivists to expose more of those potentially responsible for war crimes in Bucha.
+Our matched profiles are available in this Cryptpad (contact us if you have trouble accessing them).

-Our matched profiles can all be found in the following locations in this Cryptpad or the file attached to this post (contact us if you have trouble with the Cryptpad).
+Our matched profiles can all be found in the following locations in this Cryptpad or the file attached to this post (please contact us if you have trouble accessing them).

 Prior Research